Read more stories from the Browning family.

 Talked to close friends about it, and chatted through concerns about my niece but also the family.
 Not being close made it hard to be able to support my sister and family, who were all amazing at supporting my niece, but perhaps themselves needed some more support, during and post the stroke.

 6. What advice would you give someone else about helping and supporting their loved ones in their stroke recovery?

-7. Were you aware of the signs of stroke before your loved one had their stroke?
+7. We’re you aware of signs of stroke before your loved one had their stroke?

 8. How did the stroke affect other family members?

-9. What information resources and or support do you think could have helped at this time ?
+9. What information, resources and or supports do you think could have helped you at this time?

 Read other stories in this series: